KeremAydin98/skimlit/README.md

 # skimlit
+Implementation of a paper called skimlit for sentence classification

 Implemented a paper for sentence classification that makes academic medical papers easier to read by categorizing the abstract.
 This is an NLP many to one relationship problem.